philchristensen/antioch/INSTALL.md

 Running the Server
 -------------------

-Once you install Python and Twisted, the rest will be taken care of by the setuptools-based installer.
+Once you install Python, the rest will be taken care of by the setuptools-based installer.

     python setup.py install